akhanf/snakebatch/README.md

-# batch-snakedwi
+# snakebatch
-Batch submit workflow for [snakedwi](https://github.com/akhanf/snakedwi).
+Customizeable batch submit workflow.
 Runs each subject/session as a separate job, writing output to a temp directory (e.g. $SLURM_TMPDIR) and copying the final outputs.

+## TODO: instructions below are from batch-snakedwi - needs updating..

 ## Pre-requisites